Make Your Next Trip Extraordinary

 Best-value accommodations

-Zimbabwe as a whole is fast becoming known as the best value in the African safari world: Compared to equivalent camps in Botswana, you’ll typically pay 25 percent less in Zim (as it’s known).
+Zimbabwe is fast becoming known as the best value in the African safari world: Compared to equivalent camps in Botswana, you’ll typically pay 25 to 40 percent less in Zim (as it’s known).
 Cherri often combines Zimbabwe with Zambia, which is also on the more affordable end of the southern Africa spectrum.
-When it comes to game viewing, quality accommodations, and authentic cultural experiences, Zim is on a par in every way with its far more pricey neighbors.
+A high-quality safari anywhere in Africa comes at a price, as it’s increasingly expensive to maintain wildlife areas, but when it comes to game viewing, quality accommodations, and authentic cultural experiences, Zim is on a par with its far pricier neighbors.

 Safari accommodations worth the splurge

-At Wilderness Safari’s Linkwasha Lodge, contemporary luxury tents provide the highest level of comfort and style found anywhere in the bush.
-The lodge is located in the company’s massive private concession inside Hwange National Park, which is home to a dense population of wildlife: from rhino to elephant to lion, leopard, cheetah and wild dog.
-Food, wine, service, guiding—all are five-star.
-Sometimes Cherri surprises her travelers with private sundowners (sunset cocktails in the bush), or a full day out on safari without going back to the lodge for lunch.
+At Wilderness Safari’s Linkwasha Lodge, contemporary luxury tents provide the highest level of comfort and style found anywhere in the bush: food, wine, service, and wildlife guiding are all five-star.
+The lodge is in the company’s massive private concession inside Hwange National Park, home to a dense population of rhinos, elephants, lions, leopards, cheetahs, and wild dogs.

 Best safari options for families

-Hwange’s Somalisa Camp, a classic-style safari camp with zip tents on decks, offers particularly good value for quality.
-The brand-new Somalisa Acacia is more contemporary and luxurious than its older sister, with big canvas chalets, but both have great staff, food, and guides.
-Acacia is also the more kid-oriented of the two, with two multi-bedroom family tents, an elephant drinking pool, and guides specially trained to captivate your kids.
-Both Somalisa lodges (possibly the only ones owned by a black African, incidentally) are in the heart of the territory where the pride once led by the famous Cecil still roams, and these stunning lions are often seen on game drives, or heard calling when hunting near camp at night.
+Hwange’s Somalisa Camp, a classic-style safari camp with zip tents on decks, offers outstanding value for quality.
+The newer Somalisa Acacia is more contemporary and luxurious than its older sister, with big canvas chalets, but both have great staff, food, and guides.
+Acacia is also kid-oriented, with two multi-bedroom family tents, an elephant drinking pool, and guides specially trained to captivate your children.
+The Somalisa lodges are in the heart of the territory where the pride once led by the famous Cecil still roams, and these stunning lions are often seen on game drives or heard calling when hunting near camp at night.
 And at both properties, the tents are strung out from the public areas, so your choice of accommodations generally depends on your personal preference of convenience versus privacy.
-Cherri is able to reserve the most senior guides for her travelers, and she can sometimes arrange for a private vehicle at no extra cost.
+Cherri can reserve the most senior guides for her travelers, and she can sometimes arrange for a private vehicle at no extra cost.

 Best for thrill seekers

 Victoria Falls certainly qualifies as Africa’s adventure epicenter, and one of the top five in the world.
 If you want to burn some adrenaline, spend a few nights here.
 You can choose from several ways to throw yourself into the 333-foot-deep Zambezi gorge: bungee jump off the Vic Falls bridge, fly through the air on the gorge swing, or rappel off the canyon rim.
-For an intimate experience of the river, risk it with one of the most incredible Class V rafting experiences in the world: Batoka Gorge takes you through 22 major rapids in just a few hours, and offers a good chance of a long swim in the Zambezi at no extra cost!
+Or risk it with one of the most incredible Class V rafting experiences in the world: Batoka Gorge takes you through 22 rapids in just a few hours, and offers a good chance of a long swim in the Zambezi at no extra cost!

 What to See and Do